Price | 2000-80000 USD |

 Ring Die: The choice for large, commercial, or industrial-scale production.

-Flat Die: Best suited for smaller-scale operations, pilot projects, or on-farm use.
+Flat Die: Flat die pellet mill is best suitable for smaller-scale operations, pilot projects, or on-farm use.

 Initial Cost: